danoctavian/bit-smuggler/DESIGN.md

 which may contain a bit-smuggler message - thus breaking the cipher-text which cannot be decrypted once it reaches the other side and the packet is lost.

-The bit-smuggler protocol stack starting from the bottom:
+The bit-smuggler protocol stack starting from the bottom (now we're here):

 * **TCP**